 All students who attend Blue Peak High School can expect smaller class sizes, high expectations for academic achievement, and a personal mentoring relationship with the faculty and staff.
 Our goal is to help student’s get back on track for graduation.
 Students are allowed to go back to their home high school once they have made up their missing credits.
 However, most students stay at Blue Peak and are able to graduate.
 Students who wish to go back to their home high school must be referred by their counselor and principal and then receive approval from the district’s Case Management Team.

-Starting in the 2017-18 school year, Kendall Topham will be the new Principal at the CLC and Blue Peak High School.
+Kendall Topham is the Principal at the CLC and Blue Peak High School.
+Mr. Charles Mohler is the Assistant Principal.

 Have you ever lost a helium balloon to the sky and wondered where it ended up?
 Have you ever fathomed having some kind of control over when it pops and where it might land?